linode/docs/docs/guides/email/email-services/what-is-smtp/index.md

 SMTP conversations consist of commands and replies.
 An SMTP client (which may be an MTA) usually initiates commands, and replies come from the SMTP server.
 Replies consist of a 3-digit code, usually followed by text.
 For example, a server replies "250 OK" to acknowledge receipt of the body of an email.

-### Session initiation
+### Session Initiation

 An SMTP session begins when a client opens a connection to a server.
 SMTP servers most often listen on [TCP](https://www.rfc-editor.org/rfc/rfc9293) port 25 for incoming connections.

 After a connection opens successfully, the client sends a "hello" command identifying itself.
-In the command’s basic form, the client says "hello, I am <domain name>".
+In the command’s basic form, the client essentially says "hello, I am <domain name>".
 In the more modern version, the client sends an extended hello command to say "hello, I am <domain name>, and I would like to know which service extensions you support".

-[SMTP service extensions](https://www.iana.org/assignments/mail-parameters/mail-parameters.txt) support the ability to: include encoded Multipurpose Internet Mail Extensions (MIME) attachments, pipeline multiple commands, request delivery service notifications, and many other options.
+[SMTP service extensions](https://www.iana.org/assignments/mail-parameters/mail-parameters.txt) support the ability to include encoded Multipurpose Internet Mail Extensions (MIME) attachments, pipeline multiple commands, request delivery service notifications, and many other options.

 ### Message Transfer

 Once a connection is open, a client can then send one or more messages to the server.
 This is a three-step process.
-First, the client sends a MAIL FROM: command with the sender’s email address.
-Second, the client sends one or more RCPT commands, each with the email address of a message recipient.
-Finally, the client sends a DATA command, followed by the message contents, followed by an end-of-mail indicator.
+First, the client sends a `MAIL FROM:` command with the sender’s email address.
+Second, the client sends one or more `RCPT` commands, each with the email address of a message recipient.
+Finally, the client sends a `DATA` command, followed by the message contents, and finished by an end-of-mail indicator.

 ### Validation

 Next, the SMTP server evaluates whether to accept and process each message.
 A server may return or discard messages with malformed or unrecognized source or destination addresses.
-Although you can configure mail servers to silently discard email, the SMTP RFC strongly discourages this unless senders are known to be fraudulent or undesirable.
+Although mail servers can be configured to silently discard email, the SMTP RFC strongly discourages this unless senders are known to be fraudulent or undesirable.
 For all other mail, the RFC recommends returning undeliverable mail with an error code.

-Servers also may optionally rewrite source or destination addresses.
+Servers may also optionally rewrite source or destination addresses.
 As an example of the former, if Company B buys Company A, a mail server might rewrite mail from CompanyA.com to appear to originate instead from CompanyB.com.
 As an example of destination address rewriting, a mail server might expand a mailing list’s address into many recipients who subscribe to that list.

 ### Routing